 - 3. Verify that the LVDS cable is secure and lays flat. - 4.
-Reassemble and test the computer. - 5.
-Testing the computer should include: - Testing that the display panel functions properly. - Use Apple System Profiler to check that the AirPort Extreme card is recognized, and test • that AirPort Extreme is working. - Check the camera function. • - Check that the trackpad and keyboard function properly. • - Operate the computer in a darkened room to check for keyboard backlight function. •
+Reassemble and test the computer.

+- Test that the display panel functions properly. - Use Apple System Profiler to check that the AirPort Extreme card is recognized, and test that AirPort Extreme is working. - Check the camera function. - Check that the trackpad and keyboard function properly. - Operate the computer in a darkened room to check for keyboard backlight function.